rimutaka/posts/visualising-differences-and-similarities-in-multiple-database-schemas/readme.md

 and DB_NAME() not in (''model'', ''tempdb'', ''msdb'') group by obj.name, obj.type_desc'
 ```
 The above code retrieves a list of objects of certain types from `sys.objects` table and their source T-SQL code from  `sys.syscomments` table.
-Some system DBs are excluded. `master` DB is included because it is quite common to create objects in it by mistake.
+Some system DBs are excluded. `master` DB is included because it is quite common to create objects in it from [SSMS](https://docs.microsoft.com/en-us/sql/ssms/sql-server-management-studio-ssms) by mistake.

-We used two different metrics to calculate the similarity score: object names and object T-SQL code match.
+We can use two different metrics to calculate the similarity score: *object names* match and *T-SQL code* match.
 The metrics are permanently stored in `tDbSimilarityScore` table.

 ```sql
 drop table if exists tDbSimilarityScore